 The decisions regarding course offerings should always be made in consultation between faculty and their dean and the Vice President of Instruction.
+The mission and charge of the community college as defined by state law should frame the discussions and decisions for course offerings.
+In addition, the mission and vision of the college, current needs and demands of the students and community, and research should all inform course offerings as well.
 These discussions and decisions should be framed by the mission and charge of the community college as defined by state law, the mission and vision of the college, and current needs and demands of the students and community as supported by research.